-Although cases reported more than once during the three month case sampling period were unduplicated, the weights used to develop the BCIS-2008 annual estimates include an unknown number of "duplicate" cases, i.e. children or families reported and opened for investigation two or more times during the year.
+Although cases reported more than once during the three month case sampling period were unduplicated, the weights used to develop the OIS annual estimates include an unknown number of "duplicate" cases, i.e. children or families reported and opened for investigation two or more times during the year.
 Although each investigation represents a new incident of maltreatment, confusion arises if these investigations are taken to represent an unduplicated count of children.
-To avoid such confusion, the BCIS-2008 uses the term "child investigations" rather than "investigated children," since the unit of analysis is the investigation of the child's alleged maltreatment.
+To avoid such confusion, the OIS-2008 uses the term "child investigations" rather than "investigated children," since the unit of analysis is the investigation of the child's alleged maltreatment.

-An estimate of how often maltreated children will be counted more than once can be derived from those jurisdictions that maintain separate investigation-based and child-based counts.
-The U.S. National Child Abuse and Neglect Data System (NCANDS),18 reports that for substantiated cases of child maltreatment, the 6 month recurrence rate during 2003 was 8.4 per cent.
-Further estimates of recurrence have been made by Fluke and colleagues (2008).
-During a 24-month period which followed all investigations from eight states, 16% of children were re-reported within 12 months, and another six percent were re-reported in the subsequent 12 months.19 In Quebec, the recurrence rate was 8.8 per cent of screenedin investigations over a 12-month period.20
+An estimate of how often maltreated children will be counted more than once, can be derived from those jurisdictions that maintain separate investigation-based and child-based counts.
+The U.S. National Child Abuse and Neglect Data System (NCANDS), reports that for substantiated cases of child maltreatment, the six month recurrence rate during 2003 was 8.4%.
+Further